Finite Curvature Construction of Regular Black Holes and Quasinormal Mode Analysis: Analysis of quasinormal modes

 \section{Analysis of quasinormal modes}

-In this section, we apply the QNM analysis to study the models we constructed above, because the QNM analysis is pivotal for exploring the stability of black hole solutions, particularly in modified gravity theories, as they provide insights into whether such solutions are dynamically stable.
+In this section, we apply the QNM analysis to study the models constructed above.
+Quasinormal modes are particularly important in the context of modified gravity, as they provide a dynamical diagnostic for the stability of black hole solutions and may encode imprints of the underlying curvature regularization.